philterd/philter/docs/docs/redaction/policy_syntax.md

 This reference guide provides a deep dive into the individual components of a policy, the available filters, and the diverse processing strategies at your disposal.

+> This page describes the *simplified* policy format used by the dashboard's policy editor.
+For the complete, authoritative engine format, see the [Policy Schema 1.0.0 Reference](../policies/policy_schema.md).

 If you need help creating a policy that meets your needs, please [contact us](../support.md).

 ## Core Policy Structure